bobertoyin/adventofcobra/README.md

 > Why not have your auto-runner support example inputs and auto-submitting?

 AFAIK fetching example inputs is only supported in `advent-of-code-data` via the CLI, as oppposed to the library (which is what I'm using). [`advent-of-code-data`] *does* support auto-submitting but I chose not to use it due to the inherent time-out penalty that comes from submitting incorrect solutions.

+> Why is your code formatted and type annotated?

+I honestly don't know.